better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ### Key Architecture

-With delegations, all identity in Radicle can be verifiable by public-key cryptography.
+With delegations, any identity in Radicle can be verifiable by public-key cryptography.
 Keys on Radicle are architected as such:

 * A `DeviceKey` is an Ed25519 keypair tied to a peer's device (`d`)